isaachcamp/msc-labbooks/cmip6_output/model_descriptions.md

 # CMIP6 Models

+Published model descriptions are found in the AR6 Annex II: Models.

 Descriptions found by searching for the model name and using the World Climate Research Programme (WRCP) database (www.wdc-climate.de).
 Not all model elements are present, so may have to be found at a later date if important.

 ```{table} Model Descriptions